evidentlyai/evidently/docs/book/datasets/datasets_api.md

 description: Working with Datasets on Evidently Platform.
 ---

-To access or upload your datasets, navigate to to the [https://app.evidently.cloud/datasets](Datasets page) in the user interface.
+To access or upload your datasets, navigate to to the [Datasets page](https://app.evidently.cloud/datasets) in the user interface.

 # Upload a CSV file